-Therapeutic plasma exchange (TPE), also known as therapeutic plasmapheresis, is a supervised medical procedure that removes part of a person's plasma and replaces it with albumin or compatible donor plasma while returning the blood cells.
+Therapeutic plasma exchange (TPE) is not a detox hack or a guaranteed rejuvenation treatment.
+If you are searching for therapeutic plasma exchange cost, start with the clinical caveat: pricing should not be judged as a standalone session fee because labs, replacement fluid, physician supervision and follow-up change the real budget.
+It is a supervised medical procedure that removes part of a person's plasma and replaces it with albumin or compatible donor plasma while returning the blood cells.
 It has decades of use in hospitals for immune, neurological and hematological conditions.
 In longevity medicine, the narrower question is whether reducing inflammatory plasma factors and senescence signals can improve measurable biology in carefully selected people.

 TL;DR: benefits, risks and cost